-D 1 0005 By June 2025 4 ds individuals as referred by other stakeholder departments or partners.
-Current Status: IN PROGRESS % Completed The Corrections Cohort focuses on those who have been 90% booked four or more times in the last year and are not Owner homeless.
+referred by enter etaileries departments of partmerer Current Status: COMPLETED (MAR 2025) % Completed The Corrections Cohort focuses on those who have been 100% booked four or more times in the last year and are not Owner homeless.
 County departments and partners are working CEO with high needs individuals to complete Authorization (new) Forms.
 SOCDIS has been updated to include program enrollment for the Corrections Cohort.
 The Office of Care Coordination completed trainings and user enrollments for nearly 200 Probation Officers.
 The County departments and current partners have formed a multidisciplinary team for specialized case conferencing of clients in the Corrections Cohort.
 The first meeting occurred in August 2024.
-The Office of Care Coordination is finalizing a contract with Project Kinship, who will be the Provider for the Corrections Cohort.
-The contract is expected to go to the Board for approval in early 2025.
+The Office of Care Coordination finalized the contract with Project Kinship, the Provider for the Corrections Cohort.
+The contract was approved by Board at the meeting on February 11, 2025.
+Since then, Project Kinship has been coordinating in-reach and outreach efforts for Correction Cohort participants.